mirte-robot/mirte-documentation/doc/robots/mirte_master/mirte_master.md

 ## Building your own!
 ### Parts
-This is the list of parts we used for the MIRTE-master.
+This is the list of parts we used for the MIRTE Master.
 Links show the parts we used, but often it can be a similar one.

 | Amount | Name | Type | Note |
 | --- | --- | --- | --- |